bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Yes, good answer.
 Okay, thank you.

-Speaker 4: 00:41:21
+Speaker 5: 00:41:21

 I want to ask the same question.
-So the main differences between CJDNS and NymTech, I don't know if You know it, but it's similar.
+So the main differences between CJDNS and NimTech, I don't know if you know it, but it's similar.

 Speaker 1: 00:41:35

-Is that Nim Mixnet?
+Is that NimMixnet?

 Speaker 4: 00:41:37